 Topics covered in Key Stage 3 are as follows:.

 ICT is a compulsory subject at Key Stage 4, as we feel it develops valuable life skills, particularly in terms of students becoming independent and discerning users of ICT.
 We also strive to ensure that students are able to make informed judgements relating to both the use and its implications for individuals, organisations and society in general.
-Currently, the Year 10 Curriculum centres on the BCS ECDL course.
+The Year 10 Curriculum is currently being revised due to changes in qualifications, students are therefore learning ICT skills in businesses, which will be the foundation for any qualification they gain.
+Currently, the Year 11 Curriculum centres on the TLM Level 2 Certificate in Open Systems and Enterprise course.
 Although the Edexcel GCSE IT course is delivered to EBACC students.
-We also offer Edexcel GCSE Computing as an option choice in Key Stage 4.
+We also offer OCR GCSE Computing as an option choice in Key Stage 4.

 KS3 groups (Years 7 & 8) are of mixed ability.
 Consequently, schemes of work and tasks are differentiated to cater for a range of abilities.
 As the majority of the work in Key Stage 3 and Key Stage 4 is of a practical nature, it is especially important that all lessons are pitched at an appropriate level.
 Homework is set frequently to consolidate a topic learnt in class, or as an investigation for a future lesson.